Support for Attention Research Update is provided

 the intervention experience as similar as possible, except for the critical

-difference as to whether children received direct training in modifiying
+difference as to whether children received direct training in modifiying their

-and to practice these strategies at home and at school.
+practice these strategies at home and at school.
 They also received

-similar amounts of attention and praise from the experimenters for doing
+similar amounts of attention and praise from the experimenters for doing so.

 By equalizing as many aspects of the training experience as possible, the